PlayKit.ai

 Overview

-Get your token from the playkit.ai dashboard and use it directly:
+Get a key from the playkit.ai dashboard and pass it directly:

 const sdk = new PlayKitSDK({